ProjectMilou/backend/README.md

 ​ What's not working yet?

-- data on the database is not stored encrypted (only password hashed), but the functions for encryption/decryption can be accessed
+- automatic tests for the routes need to be implemented
-- project needs a restructuring, regarding the folder structure
+- the formula for calculating the portfolio score needs to be revised

 ## Dependencies